t18n/react-component-with-rslib/example-react-consumer/README.md

 # Example Consumer

-This project demonstrates how to consume the rslib-project-example component library.
+This project demonstrates how to consume the react-component-with-rslib component library.

 ## Setup